FOREST MANAGEMENT

 Forest development program

 To supply our Taquari unit in Rio Grande do Sul, we use wood sourced from our own forest areas and maintain a forest development program where local farmers can rely on our support for planting forests.
 In this program, we provide seedlings and technical guidance to our partners for the proper establishment of the forest, and at the end of the cycle, we have the first right to purchase the wood.
-By the end of 2022, we had partnerships with 224 producers through 626 development contracts.
+In 2023, more than 12,000 hectares were cultivated with more than 40 rural producers.

 In line with our Sustainability Strategy, since 2019, we have been encouraging and supporting responsible forest management certification for our partner producers.
 We provide technical support to comply with certification standards and offer higher prices for certified wood.
-In 2020, the first group achieved the recommendation for certification, and by the end of 2022, 52.4% of our development areas were already certified.
+In 2020, the first group achieved the recommendation for certification, and we ended 2023 with a significant increase, reaching 59.2% of the fostered areas certified.

 Our goal is to reach 80% certification of the development areas by 2025.
 With this incentive, we enhance engagement with suppliers to minimize the risks of deforestation and adverse impacts on people and biodiversity in our value chain.